mhhplumber/plex-dvr-hls/README.md

 * `name` The channel name as you wish for it to appear.
 * `url` The URL of the stream.
 Most times this will include `.m3u8` followed by 0 or more additional arguments

+To add channels, all you need to do is add another entry to the list.

 ##### Proxy Settings
 Some streams are geolocked or otherwise require use of a proxy in order to consume.
 A proxy may be added to any channel as below: